iisc-seal/droidracer/readme-droidRacer.txt

+Note:
-Note: use a machine with atleast 16 threads and more than 16GB RAM for faster builds (first build takes nearly 25 mins, and incremental builds between 2-6 minutes), otherwise may take hours based on resources provided.
+*use a machine with atleast 16 threads and more than 16GB RAM for faster builds (first build takes nearly 25 mins, and incremental builds between 2-6 minutes), otherwise may take hours based on resources provided.

+* DroidRacer has only been tested on Ubuntu 10.04
+If Android source installation related requirements are satisfied, DroidRacer may work on later versions of Ubuntu too.

 reference paper to understand the race detection theory and technique:
 "Race Detection for Android Applications", PLDI 2014.